 Soon after we’ve all digested our Thanksgiving feast, the world proceeds to go into full-blown holiday mode!
-On Black Friday, I found myself sprawled out on my living room floor unwrapping the multiple strands of Christmas lights that I was 90% sure were not going to work, while simultaneously trying to snag online Black Friday deals on a website that kept crashing.
+On Black Friday, I usually find myself sprawled out on my living room floor unwrapping the multiple strands of Christmas lights that I’m 90% sure are not going to work, while simultaneously trying to snag online Black Friday deals on a website that keeps crashing.

 Decorations, holiday parties and Santa hats are all well and good.
 But, personally, my favorite part of Christmas is the music!
 Nothing puts me into the spirit of the season more than turning on the radio to hear the classic, sweet crooning of Bing Crosby or Eartha Kitt.
 So, naturally, I have the holiday music playing constantly this time of year — especially when I’m unwinding after a long day with a cider in hand.

 From experience, I’ve found certain cider flavors pair perfectly with some of my favorite jolly tunes.
 So, queue up your holiday party playlist and pull out some of your favorite seasonal modern ciders for this delicious playlist pairing.